altocodenl/tagaway/readme.md

 ### Todo beta

-- client: style for update once // auto-update // pause auto-update box
+- client: test & style for update once // auto-update // pause auto-update box
+- client: check what happens if connection is dropped while uploading
+- server: proper ordering of upload data
+- server: check list of server vs import
+- client: fix case where alreadyUploaded/repeated is too eager to send the complete operation
 - client: refresh always in upload, import and pics
 - server: fix sorting of imports (ongoing goes first, just sort by id)
 - client: cannot go back from view pics to other views because of URL change